Gay Brighton · City Guide

 The Brighton gay scene is centered around the Kemptown side of the city centre (close to the sea) and St James Street in particular.
 It attracts both the large local gay population and the many gay visitors and tourists who flock here throughout the year, to sample the many gay pubs and clubs, and the general gay-friendly and relaxed vibe that is very much integral to the city.

-Brighton’s local government and tourism authority are huge supporters of gay community and invest heavily to promote the city as a gay travel destination, as you can see from this video.
+Brighton’s local government and tourism authority are huge supporters of the LGBTQ+ community and invest heavily to promote the city as a gay travel destination, as you can see from this video.

 Brighton owes part of its popularity to the ease of getting there.
 The city has regular fast trains from London (from both Victoria and London Bridge, with stops at East Croydon and Gatwick Airport en route), with a journey time of around one hour from London.
 Prices can vary quite dramatically.